WordPress/wordpress-playground/README.md

 # WordPress Playground Tools

 WordPress [Playground Tools](https://github.com/WordPress/playground-tools) are independent applications built on top of WordPress Playground.
-They are located in a different repository [github.com/WordPress/playground-tools](https://github.com/WordPress/playground-tools).
+They are located in a different repository: [WordPress/playground-tools](https://github.com/WordPress/playground-tools).

 These tools include: